spheredev/neosphere/README.md

 highly recommend to read the manual page for Cell before trying to write a Cellscript for your game.

-**note:** Cell is still in its infancy and mostly serves as a packaging tool in
+**note:** Cell is still in its infancy.
+The feature set will be fleshed out in
-          practice.
-Its feature set will be fleshed out in future versions.
+          future versions.

 Powerful Console Debugger
 -------------------------